rem-verse/sprig/README.md

 something related to preservation, and don't have one.
 PLEASE reach out, I'd be more than happy to use my hardware to test things for you.***

+## Why The Name Sprig? ##

+The name "sprig" was chosen after "sprigatito" the "Weed Cat Pokemon", because not only was the code name for the Wii-U "CAT" (cat-dev/cat-r/etc.), and the fact "Cat Bridge - Dev" is shortened to CBD (thus 'weed').
+Plus Sprig is just a fun word to say.

 ## What Parts Are Re-Implemented ##

 As mentioned at the top of this repository ALMOST ALL of the tools here are